marklogic/flux/CONTRIBUTING.md

 docker exec -it new_tool-postgres-1 pg_restore -U postgres -d dvdrental /opt/dvdrental.tar
 ```

-The Docker file includes a pgadmin instance.
+The Docker file includes a pgadmin instance which can be accessed at <http://localhost:15432/>.
 If you wish to login to this, do so with "postgres@pgadmin.com" and
 a password of "postgres".
 For logging into Postgres itself, use "postgres" as the username and password.

 ## Publishing the 2.2-SNAPSHOT Spark connector